 - Ears forwards, check pouches puffed up: The hamster is insecure and may feel the need to flee.

-- Stands on back feet and boxes: The hamsters feels threatened and is countering with aggression.
+- Stands on back feet and boxes: The hamster feels threatened and is countering with aggression.

-- Startled when you approach: The hamster isn't feeling safe and may require gentle handling and less strenuous out of he cage play.
+- Startled when you approach: The hamster isn't feeling safe and may require gentle handling and less strenuous out-of-the-cage play.

 - Ears are laid back: The hamster is suspicious of something and is watching carefully; he may be upset or feel aggressive.